hyoshida1106/gview-site/content/en/docs/5_Model/1_repository/_index.md

     About the implementation of the repository model
 ---

-I decided to manage Git information on a per-repository basis.
+Git information is managed on a per-repository basis.
-This is the style to allow you to manipulate related information by specifying the repository.
+This style allows us to manipulate related information by specifying the repository.

 At the moment, only one repository can be operated at a time, but in the future I would like to consider a way to manage multiple repositories simultaneously.